 To make the analysis of tariff lines more useful and tractable, the lens of analysis will be Pakistan's exports to the world.
 This approach is distinct from the approach taken in earlier studies of CPFTA1 that have looked at the distribution of priority exports within the different tariff categories of the FTA.
 In contrast, our approach looks at the distribution of tariffs for CPFTA2 within the priority products.
 This is an important difference and impacts the interpretation of the results.
 For example, earlier literature notes that even though 7,550 products at 8-digit HS code were part of CPFTA1, Pakistan's exports to China were concentrated along only 350 product lines.
-It appears that Pakistan utilized a meagre 5 per cent of the lines on which concessions were available, while China exported along 57 per cent of the preference tariff lines under CPFTA1 (PBC, 2016).
+It appears that Pakistan utilized a meagre 5 per cent of the preference tariff lines under CPFTA1 (PBC, 2016).
 This is, however, somewhat misleading given that Pakistan only exported around 400 of those 7,550 tariff lines to China in 2006, the time when the details of the FTA were finalized.
 By that token, the utilization of the FTA, at the point of negotiation, could not possibly be higher than 5 per cent.